GhanaNLP/GhanaLLM/README.md

 # GhanaLLM

-A community-driven project to create language models fine-tuned for indigenous Ghanaian languages.
+A community-driven project to create large language models fine-tuned for indigenous Ghanaian languages.

 ## Overview